expofp/efp-docs/docs/guide/offline-api.md

    * If the archive exists, the API returns its **ExpoOfflineState** with a direct `fileUrl`.
    * If it does not exist yet, the API **starts** an asynchronous creation job and returns the **running** state.
 2. Clients may **poll** (client-side or via server-side polling using `waitseconds`) until the state becomes `Completed`.
-3. For history/auditing, completed states are listed by **Get History List**.
-4. A **Reset State** endpoint is available to explicitly reset the state for an Expo (without bumping version numbers).
+3. A **Reset State** endpoint is available to explicitly reset the state for an Expo (without bumping version numbers).

 ---